Urayamaguchi Station

 Urayamaguchi Station (浦山口駅, Urayamaguchi-eki)is a passenger railway station located in the city of Chichibu, Saitama, Japan, operated by the private railway operator Chichibu Railway.

 Lines

 Urayamaguchi Station is served by the Chichibu Main Line from Hanyū to Mitsumineguchi, and is located 63.8 km from Hanyū.
 It is also served by through services to and from the Seibu Chichibu Line.

 Station layout

 The station is staffed and consists of a single side platform serving a single bi-directional track.

-Adjacent stations

 History

 Urayamaguchi Station opened on 15 March 1930.